Can I Get Benefits for an On-The-Job Car Accident?

 If you or a loved one have been in a car accident while on the job, you should inform your employer of the accident and fill out a First Report of Injury form.

-Hire a Lawyer Who Knows How to Handle Both Cases
+Hire an Attorney Who Knows How to Handle Both Cases

 The first step in any auto accident is to call the police.
 This is important for developing key information about the accident, such as the drivers involved, their insurance, the types of vehicles involved, etc. You may want to get the information of the officer who filed the report as well.
 It will come in handy if you ever need to contact the officer later.